CodeYourFuture/html-css-git-exercises/week-2/15-align-self/readme.md

 In this exercise, you will use `align-self` and `align-items` to change the position of the items.
 Follow the steps below to complete this exercise:

 1. Look at the First list of countries.
 Then look at the solution displayed to the side.
 Find the differences between the two lists.
-2. Use `align-self` and `align-items` to make the list of countries on the left look like the ones on the right.
+2. Use `align-self`, `align-items` and other flexbox properties you have learned to make the list of countries on the left look like the list on the right.

 ---

 ![Example of align-items vs. align-self](/images/15/example.png)